okirooching/writing-format-generator/README.md

 # writing-format-generator
-generates a document formated in the MLA format.
+generates a document formated in the APA format.